arunnaray/ChartAI/README.md

-# ChartAI - Text to Graph/Charts and Insights
+# Colleague On-Boarding Application
-This web application is built using python, streamlit, python enabled html, Nivo Chart and mui.
+This web application is built using python, streamlit, python enabled html.